kyle9021/pcee_lunchbox_pov_api_cspm/README.md

 ```
 _note: this will show up in your .bash_history if you have that turned on_

 Step 5:  `bash lunchbox_report.sh`
 Step 6:  `ls` to see your report or go through the GUI to access the directory and open in excel/sheets.

+_note: this was made for a prisma cloud assessment report, you my need to adjust the time variables in the script (`TIMEUNIT` and `TIMEAMOUNT`)if working with an existing customer.
+By default will pull the last 1 month worth of data_

 # Links to reference